Swangeon/ProcKiller/README.md

 ## Errors
 Two of the error codes you might run into are error codes 5 & 6

-### Error Code 5
+- Error Code 5
-This is for access denied and can usually be solved by elvating the privliges of the terminal that you are using
+  - This is for access denied and can usually be solved by elevating the privliges of the terminal that you are using

-### Error Code 6
+- Error Code 6
-This is for an invalid handle/window name so just check how you typed the window name in
+  - This is for an invalid handle/window name so just check how you typed the window name in